Bertha Tapper

-Bertha Johanne Feiring Maass Tapper (25 January 1859 - 2 September 1915) was a Norwegian composer, pianist, and teacher, best known for editing the piano works of Edvard Grieg for publication in America.
+Bertha Johanne Feiring Maass Tapper (25 January 1859 – 2 September 1915) was a Norwegian composer, pianist, and teacher, best known for editing the piano works of Edvard Grieg for publication in America.
 She published under the name Bertha Feiring Tapper.

 Biography

-Tapper was one of nine children born in Oslo, Norway to Berthe Iversdatter and Lars Olsen Feiring.
+Tapper was one of nine children born in Christiania, Norway, to Berthe Iversdatter and Lars Olsen Feiring.
 She married Carl Ludvig Otto Maass and they had a son (Louis) and a daughter (Klea).
 She later married musicologist Thomas Tapper in New York in 1894.